ptitSeb/box64/docs/USAGE.md

 #### BOX64_NORCFILES
 If the env var exist, no rc files (like /etc/box64.box64rc and ~/.box64rc) will be loaded

+#### BOX64_RCFILE
+If the env var is set and file exists, this variable will be used as path to the box64rc file instead of default paths (BOX64_RCFILE is loaded first, default paths are not loaded)

 ----

 Those variables are only valid inside a rcfile: